-Study of political institutions is satisfactory unless the system under which these institutions operate are studied.
-For instance it has been pointed out that a country like S.A. where diversity of races exist.
-Plurality of groups operate a strong sense of individualism and a clamoare for freedom is the order a federal structure with more freedom and powers for states natural thing.
-While france by and large has a collective mentality.
-Britain although a great democratic country is quite happy with the unitary form because of its cohesiveness to the people-some language, shared history and culture and so on.
-By studying the social, political and cultural environment under which these institutions one can get better picture of their functioning.
+Study of political institutions is not satisfactory unless the system under which these institutions operate are studied.
+For instance it has been pointed out that a country like South Africa where diversity of races exist.
+Plurality of groups operate a strong sense of individualism and a clamour for freedom is the order a federal structure with more freedom and powers for states natural thing.
+While France by and large has a collective mentality.
+Britain although a great democratic country is quite happy with the unitary form because of its cohesiveness to the people-same language, shared history and culture and so on.
+By studying the social, political and cultural environment under which these institutions exist one can get better picture of their functioning.

 The Indian political system is dominated by its social system.
-The factors like caste, regional pride hero-worship mentality communal sentiments, linguistic chuvanism, dominate peoples thinking.
-Inevitably this has an impact on the polices pursuded by state govts.
-More often them not he state govts pursue policies that cater to the regional sentiments, appeal to caste feelings without any regard to long term repulcessions.
+The factors like caste, regional pride, hero-worship mentality communal sentiments, linguistic chauvnism, dominate peoples thinking.
+Inevitably this has an impact on the polices pursued by state govts.
+More often then not the state govts pursue policies that cater to the regional sentiments, appeal to caste feelings without any regard to long term repercussions.
 For instance introduction of regional language as the medium of instruction may in the short run provide regional pride but in the long run put the students at a disadvantageous position, when they lack proficiency in English.
 It also presents free movement of students from one state to other state.
-Similarly the populist policies of offering free monetary aid.
-Free distribution of T.V.S, computers providing unemployment allowances and such things have a drain on public exchequer.
+Similarly the populist policies of offering free monetary aid, Free distribution of TV sets computers providing unemployment allowances and such things have a drain on public exchequer.
 Yet no state govt dares to stop this lest they be accused of following polices which are anti-people.
 Big landlords are reluctant to repay.
 Though it has serious consequences on the banking system the govt dare not initiate any strong measures against them because they have caste based support.
 The concept of "social justice" is highly selective in the Indian social context.
 It is decided by the socially and politically dominant caste.

-When the issue if allotment of seats to Rajyasabha or state legislatine council or nomination to various government bodies creep up what matters most is the caste.
+When the issue of allotment of seats to Rajyasabha or state legislative council or nomination to various government bodies creep up what matters most is the caste.
 Each and every group would demand share in govt posts.
-The caste sentiments undermine the cause of "genuine social Justice", For instance the idea of giving 33% reservation to women in parliament is aimed at empowering women politically and promoting general justice.
-But the opposes it with the apprehension that the it may undermine some parties domination.
-So a suggestion was made on the women regret can caste based on caste.
-Similar demands other groups.
-This has virtually made govt to keep the caste in cold storage.
-So strong is matter caste pull that it can veto any legislation and the state govt is helpless.
+The caste sentiments undermine the cause of "genuine social justice", For instance the idea of giving 33% reservation to women in parliament is aimed at empowering women politically and promoting general justice.
+But some parties opposed it with the apprehension that the it may undermine caste domination.
+So a suggestion was made on the women representation based on caste.
+This has virtually made govt to keep the matter in cold storage.
+So strong is caste pull that it can veto any legislation and the state govt is helpless.
 Even when the corruption charges are leveled against chief minister, it is projected as harassment of a particular caste.
 The case of Mayawati is classic example.
-During the debates on corruption charges may "intellectuals" strove hard to drive point that a 'dalit woman' is being targeted by upper caste people.
+During the debates on corruption charges may "intellectuals" strove hard to drive the point that a 'dalit woman' is being targeted by upper caste people.

-The point to explain is that without understanding the social system our analysis of functioning of govts will be incomplete.
+The point to be explained is that without understanding the social system our analysis of functioning of govts will be incomplete.
 Mere institutional approach will give us legalistic answer.
 Comparative approach provides the data of similarities and differences between various forms of federalism.
 They have there advantages and limitations.
-Even the systems approach may lead us to many sociological, cultural, and ethnic components and eventually he may lose the track.
+Even the systems approach may lead us to many sociological, cultural, and ethnic components and eventually we may lose the track.